cpacker/MemGPT/README.md

 ## Support

-If you have any further questions, or have anything to share, we are excited to hear your feedback!
+If you have any further questions or have anything to share, we are excited to hear your feedback!

 * By default MemGPT will use `gpt-4`, so your API key will require `gpt-4` API access
 * For issues and feature requests, please [open a GitHub issue](https://github.com/cpacker/MemGPT/issues) or message us on our `#support` channel on [Discord](https://discord.gg/9GEQrxmVyE)